Overview

 Gore, the global leader in venting technology, has more than 15 years’ experience in developing custom venting solutions for the telecommunications industry.
 Our global R&D and engineering teams can partner with you from initial product concept through prototyping, sampling, testing and production integration.

-GORE® Protective Vents can help your enclosure meet IP and NEMA protection standards.
+GORE® Protective Vents can help your communications enclosure or cabinet meet IP and NEMA protection standards.
+Learn more.

 Why Vent?